Methylphenidate Withdrawal and Treatment

 Inpatient treatment programs vary in price, as well.
 Factors such as amenities, location, and program length will determine the final cost.
 However, many inpatient addiction programs accept medical insurance, Medicare, Medicaid, or federal military insurance.
 Many other programs offer sliding fee scales to accommodate various income levels.

 Outpatient recovery programs allow you to live at home while receiving methylphenidate addiction treatment.
-During outpatient treatment, you will visit your addiction treatment center daily or on a pre-determined schedule for individual counseling, group therapy, education, skill-building classes, and more.
+During outpatient treatment, you will visit your addiction treatment center daily or on a set schedule for individual counseling, group therapy, education, skill-building classes, and more.
 Outpatient programs may also include drug screenings and health screenings in order to give you the most comprehensive treatment possible.

 Outpatient treatment is also an excellent option for people who have completed inpatient treatment and would like step-down treatment.
 An outpatient treatment program can help protect your sobriety while you become accustomed to living in your home environment again.